 Our proposed itinerary is here to give you an idea of where we will be going and what we will be doing during this expedition.
 This itinerary is the ideal route we would like to take providing all political and natural situations are acceptable during the time of our travels.
 Situations sometimes change during an expedition so please be prepared to take an alternative route in the event we encounter any problems.
 It’s all part of the adventure!

-We continue south to Fez, the largest living medieval Islamic city in the world, and it is here that we will spend a couple days exploring the city’s famous covered markets, leather tanneries, winding alleys and beautiful mosques.
+Our tour begins in the beautiful Moroccan city of Fez, the largest living medieval Islamic city in the world, and it is here that we will spend our first 2 days exploring the city’s famous covered markets, leather tanneries, winding alleys and beautiful mosques.

 Entering central Morocco we are now in the High Atlas mountains where we travel along the Draa valley, an area of earth-red Kasbahs and stunning Berber villages where we visit the spectacular pink canyons of the Todra Gorge.